Stephanie Kay Nutrition

 To Freeze: Transfer the cooled soup to an airtight container and freeze for up to 3 months.
 To make grab-and-go meals and reheating easier, you can freeze the soup in individual portion-sized containers.

 To Reheat: To reheat from the fridge, place the soup in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
 To reheat from frozen, thaw the soup overnight in the fridge and then place the soup in a pot on the stovetop on medium heat and warm for 5 minutes or until heated through.
-To reheat the soup in the microwave, place thawed soup in a microwave-safe bowl and warm for 1-2 minutes, with 30 additional 30 seconds increments as needed depending on the strength of your microwave.
+To reheat the soup in the microwave, place thawed soup in a microwave-safe bowl and warm for 1-2 minutes, with 30 additional 30-second increments as needed depending on the strength of your microwave.

-More Lentil and Chicken Soup Recipes:
+More Healthy Soup Recipes:

 • Chicken and Rice Soup